prasanthravula/Weather-predction/README.md

 ## Model

-The model is trained over Neural Network with DNN Regresor over the Tensor Flow.
+The model is trained over Neural Network with DNN Regressor over the Tensor Flow.

 ## Accuracy